Back in the 60s and 70s, “bookshelf” speakers actually sat inside a bookshelf.

-I’ve read all of the reviews on this speaker from Audio Review, which all say pretty much the same thing – the best speaker ever.
+I’ve read all of the reviews on this speaker on Audio Review, which all say pretty much the same thing – the best speaker ever.
 As much as I desired to be authentic in my review, I’m afraid I’m compelled to agree.

 Coupled with a Denon PMA-600NE integrated amp (Amazon link) and an Audio-Technica AT-LPW40WN turntable, they deliver a warm tone that recalls the generation from which they emanate.
 The speakers are definitely suited to playing music of a more audible sort.

 As I write this, I’m listening to Love Lies Bleeding by Elton John on the L100.
-I’ll tell you that there are moments during the tune that I have to turn and look at the speaker because I’m stunned as my ears are queued into instruments and sounds I’ve never heard before.
+I’ll tell you that there are moments during the tune when I have to turn and look at the speaker because I’m stunned as my ears are queued into instruments and sounds I’ve never heard before.